And I would say one more thing to the church lady who called us in the last hour.

 Appreciate it.

-More productive from noon to three than at any time of the day, delivering iPhones today.
+So there's a guy, FedEx driver, more productive from noon to three than at any time of the day, delivering iPhones today.

-And I guarantee you he's the best, most liked guy in the neighborhood today, too.
+And I guarantee you, he's the best, most liked guy in the neighborhood today, too.

 All right, folks, here's our president this afternoon.